Brown to go

 On a day of high political drama, Mr Brown seized on David Cameron’s failure to secure a pact with Nick Clegg by opening formal talks to agree a so-called “coalition of losers”.

-In a surprise announcement, the Prime offered to oversee talks between the two parties before stepping down by the time of the conference in September, when a new leader would be chosen by party members. …
+In a surprise announcement, the Prime Minister offered to oversee talks between the two parties before stepping down by the time of the Labour conference in September, when a new leader would be chosen by party members. …

 If accepted, the proposal would mean Mr Brown remaining in Downing Street for another five months and voters being presented with a second unelected prime minister in a row.

-It would be quite remarkable if the Prime Minister turns out to be someone wasn't even a party leader at the election.
+It would be quite remarkable if the Prime Minister turns out to be someone who wasn’t even a party leader at the election.
 It rather undermines the notion of informed consent by voters.

 This puts some pressure on the Conservatives.
 Either they make a better deal to the Lib Dems, or they remain in Opposition, and hope they can bring the Government down quickly.